Language-based Valence and Arousal Expressions between the United States and China: a Cross-Cultural Examination: Discussion

 This paper examined the functional relationship between valence and arousal based on large-scale social media texts across the United States and China.
 Our findings suggest that public affective expressions replicate the asymmetrical affective V-shaped relationship but with a negativity bias (negative feelings increase more strongly than positive feelings with increasing arousal) and negativity offset (feelings of arousal are higher at low negative valence levels than positive valence).
 In addition, the arousal and valence slope was steeper for Twitter users than for Weibo users.

 One of the major findings in our study is that the American participants had stronger negativity bias and overall had higher arousal with higher positive and negative valence compared to Chinese participants.
-This is consistent with past findings on West-East distinction in emotional arousal: in Western or individualist culture, high-arousal emotions are valued and promoted more than low-arousal emotions, while in Eastern or collectivist culture, low-arousal emotions are valued more than high-arousal emotions \cite{lim2016cultural}.
+This is consistent with past findings on West-East distinction in emotional arousal and aligns with Hofstede’s Individualism vs. Collectivism dimension: in Western or individualist culture, high-arousal emotions are valued and promoted more than low-arousal emotions, while in Eastern or collectivist culture, low-arousal emotions are valued more than high-arousal emotions \cite{lim2016cultural, hofstede2011dimensionalizing}.
+This can be attributed to the fact that individualistic culture encourages expressive independence and the externalization of personal emotions while collectivist culture values social harmony and group cohesion.
 Even in traditional Asian medicine, there is an assumption that excessive emotional expression can be harmful and cause diseases, whether it is positive or negative emotions \cite{lim2008emotional}.
-Our findings confirmed that Chinese users on Weibo express lower arousal levels for both negative and positive emotions.
+Our findings confirmed that Chinese users of Weibo express lower arousal levels for both negative and positive emotions.

 Content analyses of the findings suggested that Chinese participants displayed less high arousal positive affect emotional behavior than their American counterparts.
 This is consistent with past findings that there seems to be a general preference in the West for high-arousal positive states like excitement or enthusiasm \cite{sommers1984reported}.
 At the same time, people in the East generally prefer low-arousal positive affective states like calm or peacefulness \cite{tsai2007ideal}.
 Moreover, we saw Twitter users using more explicit excitement-focused terms such as awesomeness, while Weibo users tended to express positive emotions more implicitly, e.g., emojis.
 This is consistent with findings that the communication style of East Asian language communities tends to be more indirect than that of their Western counterparts \cite{fong1998chinese, gudykunst1988culture, neuliep2012relationship}.